zdharma-continuum/zinit/README.md

     by users):
     - the `ZPLGM` hash is now `ZINIT`,
-    - the annexes are moved under [zinit-zsh](https://github.com/zinit-zsh) organization (it needs a logo, could you create one, if you're skilled in graphics?).
+    - the annexes are moved under [zinit-zsh](https://github.com/zinit-zsh) organization (it needs a logo, soon a poll about selecting one will start! you can submit your own proposal – just open an issue).

 * 19-01-2020
   - The name has been changed to **Zinit** based on the results of the